 Manipulation Check

 Two statements measuring state memory distrust will be completed using a 10-point Likert scale (from 1 = Extremely disagree to 10 = Extremely agree).
-The first statement is “At this moment, if I am asked to retrieve something from memory, I think I likely would remember things that did not happen”.
-The second is “At this moment, if I am asked to retrieve something from memory, I think I likely would forget things that happened”.
+The first statement is “At this moment, if I am asked to retrieve something from memory, I think I likely would remember things that did not happen” (MC-commission).
+The second is “At this moment, if I am asked to retrieve something from memory, I think I likely would forget things that happened” (MC-omission).
 Half of the participants will answer the manipulation check before the second test and half of the participants will answer the manipulation checks after the second test.
 This random assignment is to examine whether the expected effect is influenced by the timing of the manipulation check, which could in principle make the feedback on commission /omission errors more salient.
 For example, it could be that there is a stronger effect of feedback in the manipulation-check-first conditions than in the memory-test-first conditions.

 Trait Memory Distrust

 As stated earlier, previous research showed that aspects of trait memory distrust are differently associated with response bias and memory performance.
 We therefore also include measures of trait memory distrust in the current study, in an attempt to further examine the associations.
 The SSMQ (Squire et al., 1979) adapted by van Bergen et al. (2010) has 18 items (e.g., “my ability to pay attention to what goes on around me is” from -4 = Disastrous to 4 = Excellent) measuring distrust toward making omission errors.
 The Memory Distrust Scale (MDS) consists of 20 items (e.g., “I am sometimes uncertain whether an event that I recall really happened to me, or whether I saw it on TV or in a movie” from 1 = Strongly disagree to 7 = Strongly agree) measuring distrust toward commission errors.
-To ease the comparison of results, we will reverse-code the SSMQ so that a higher score in both scales reflects a higher level of memory distrust.
+Both the SSMQ and the MDS have been shown to have good internal consistency (e.g., Cronbach’s α =.94 and .95 respectively, Zhang et al., 2023a) and criterion validity (e.g., recognition tests, Zhang et al., 2024, compliance, Zhang et al., 2023c).
+To ease the comparison of results, after establishing internal consistency of the SSMQ and the MDS in the current sample, we will reverse-code the SSMQ then calculate the mean of all items for the two scales, so that a higher mean score in both scales reflects a higher level of memory distrust.

 Procedure

 Session 1.
-After reading the information letter and giving informed consent, participants will first answer demographic questions about their age, gender, and education level, followed by the SSMQ and the MDS.
+After reading the information letter and giving informed consent, participants will first answer demographic questions about their age, gender, and education level, followed by the SSMQ and the MDS in counterbalanced order.
 Embedded in the two scales, we will include three attention checks asking participants to choose a specific answer for that item (e.g., for this item, please choose “strongly agree”).
 Then they will view 40 scene images, one at a time and in randomized order.
 Each scene will be presented for 3 seconds with an inter-stimulus interval of 1 second.
 At the end of Session 1, participants will be reminded to sign up for and complete Session 2 at the same time the next day.
+In the current study, we expect to complete session 1 data collection within 3 hours.
+If, however, there are not enough participants signing up for the study within a 3-hour window, we will close the signup for Session 1 after 3 hours and run another cycle of data collection until the planned sample size is met.

 [Session 1 Qualtrics for reviewers: https://maastrichtuniversity.eu.qualtrics.com/jfe/form/SV_bJcpth68pHDyJdI]